spsforks/SCons-scons-wiki/Running-SCons-from-your-git-sandbox.md

 Laurent Marchelli:

-I use Eclipse PyDev visual debugger rather than pbd, it works to dig into scons and for debugging my SConscript even on my bitbucket fork PyDev environment : SCONS_LIB_DIR=C:\dev\scons\scons-morpheus\src\engine).
+I use Eclipse PyDev visual debugger rather than pdb, it works to dig into scons and for debugging my SConscript even on my bitbucket fork PyDev environment : `SCONS_LIB_DIR=C:\dev\scons\scons-morpheus\src\engine`).

 For debugging test scripts (launched by `runtest.py`), this solution has to get extended somewhat: